OUR RESEARCH PARTNERS

 While developing the VOXPOP prototype, we conducted a study regarding its usability and outcomes under the guidance of Camillia Matuk, Associate Professor of Educational Communication and Technology at NYU Steinhardt.

-Our study was guided by three broad research questions:
+Our research was guided by three broad research questions:

 What were the impacts of VOXPOP as perceived by students?